4cm4k1/prime/README.md

 ### Setup

-1. Start the MongoDB server with `mongod`.
-2. In another terminal window, start the Mongo shell with `mongo`.
+1. Start the Mongo shell with `mongo`.
-3. Create a new database called `challenge`.
+2. Create a new database called `challenge`.
-4. Create a collection called `bios` in the new database.
-5. Insert the records from the `bios.bson` file into the `bios` collection.
-NOTE: you should be able to copy/paste the entire array into the appropriate collections method.
+3. Load the data using this command `load('bios.js')`

 ### Queries